DragonMinded/minidragon/LANGUAGE.md

 MiniPy supports a string data type and basic operations on strings.
 Strings work similarly to their counterpart in Python and unlike `char *` style arrays in C-like languages.
 That is, strings are passed by value, not by reference.
 Assigning a string to a variable makes a copy of that string such that modifying the variable later will not affect what it was assigned from.
 Strings support indexing by both an integer to access the character at a specific index as well as indexing by slice in order to return a substring consisting of the characters at the beginning to the end index.

 Unlike Python, MiniPy lets you assign a character to an index in a string.
 This is because strings are mutable in MiniPy.
-Note that MiniPy only supports strings up to 127 characters in length, and has no support for non-ASCII values in strings.
+Note that MiniPy only supports strings up to 127 characters in length, and has no support for unicode values above codepoint 255 in strings.
 Unlike Python, each individual character in a string has the data type of `char`, not `str`.
 That means that performing an operation such as `string[5]` will return a `char` data type, whereas performing an operation such as `string[5:6]` will return a `str` data type.

 Note that, for speed reasons, when the compiler can prove that there is no way to accidentally cause aliasing issues, strings will be represented under the hood as a reference to another string instead of a full copy.
 This only happens with constant strings that are assigned to from a string literal, a global constant string, a function marked as returning a constant string, or another local constant string that was assigned to from one of these categories.
 Functions are only allowed to be marked as returning a constant string if the value they are returning fits within one of these categories as well.
 This support for references under the hood extends to string function parameters that are marked as constant.